-- (29) The renovation, remodeling, refurbishment, or upgrading of a health care facility, so long as the project does not result in any of the following: - (a) The offering of any new or expanded clinical health services; - (b) Any increase in inpatient bed capacity; - (c) Any redistribution of existing beds among existing clinical health services; or - (d) A capital expenditure exceeding the threshold contained in paragraph (2) of subsection (a) of O.C.G.A. § 31-6-40;

-(30) Other than for equipment used to provide positron emission tomography (PET) services, the acquisition of diagnostic, therapeutic, or other imaging equipment with a value of \$3,000,000.00 or less, by or on behalf of:

-(a) A hospital; or

-(b) An individual private physician or single group practice of physicians exclusively for use on patients of such private physician or single group practice of physicians and such private physician or member of such single group practice of physicians is physically present at the practice location where the diagnostic or other imaging equipment is located at least seventy-five 75 percent (75%) of the time that the equipment is in use.
+- (b) Any increase in inpatient bed capacity; - (c) Any redistribution of existing beds among existing clinical health services; or - (d) A capital expenditure exceeding the threshold contained in paragraph (2) of subsection (a) of O.C.G.A. § 31-6-40; - (30) Other than for equipment used to provide positron emission tomography (PET) services, t-The acquisition of diagnostic, therapeutic, or other imaging equipment with a value of \$3,000,000.00 or less, by or on behalf of: - (a) A hospital; or - (b) An individual private physician or single group practice of physicians exclusively for use on patients of such private physician or single group practice of physicians and such private physician or member of such single group practice of physicians is physically present at the practice location where the diagnostic or other imaging equipment is located at least seventy-five percent (75%) of the time that the equipment is in use.

-The amount specified in this paragraph shall not include buildout costs, as defined by the Department, but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five years.
+The amount specified in this paragraph shall not include build-out costs, as defined by the Department, but shall include all functionally related equipment, software, and any warranty and services contract costs for the first five years.
 The acquisition of one or more items of functionally related diagnostic or therapeutic equipment shall be considered as one project.
 The dollar amount specified in this paragraph and in paragraph (15) of this subsection shall be adjusted annually by an amount calculated by multiplying such dollar amounts (as adjusted for the preceding year) by the annual percentage of change in the consumer price index, or its successor or appropriate replacement index, if any, published by the United States Department of Labor for the preceding calendar year, commencing on July 1, 2010; and

-(31) A capital expenditure of \$10 million or less by a hospital at such hospital's primary campus for:
+(31) Any capital expenditures of \$10 million or less by a hospital at such hospital's primary campus for:

-(a) The expansion or addition of the following clinical health services: operating rooms, other than dedicated outpatient operating rooms; medical-surgical services; gynecology; procedure rooms; intensive care; pharmaceutical services; pediatrics; cardiac care or other general hospital services; provided, however, that such expenditure does not include the expansion or addition of inpatient beds or the conversion of one type of inpatient bed to another type of inpatient bed; or

-(b) The movement of clinical health services from one location on the hospital's primary campus to another location on such hospital's primary campus.
+- (a) The expansion or addition of the following clinical health services: operating rooms, other than dedicated outpatient operating rooms; medical-surgical services; gynecology; procedure rooms; intensive care; pharmaceutical services; pediatrics; cardiac care or other general hospital services; provided, however, that such expenditure does not include the expansion or addition of inpatient beds or the conversion of one type of inpatient bed to another type of inpatient bed; or - (b) The movement of clinical health services from one location on the hospital's primary campus to another location on such hospital's primary campus.

-Pursuant to O.C.G.A. § 31-6-40(c)(1), any person who had a valid exemption granted or approved by the former Health Planning Agency or the Department of Community Health prior to July 1, 2008, shall not be required to obtain a Ceertificate of Nneed in order to continue to offer those previously offered services.
+Pursuant to O.C.G.A. § 31-6-40(c)(1), any person who had a valid exemption granted or approved by the former Health Planning Agency or the Department of Community Health prior to July 1, 2008, shall not be required to obtain a Certificate of Need in order to continue to offer those previously offered services.